 Delve into the heart of Alutiiq culture on Kodiak Island, a place where history and heritage are as grand as the wilderness.

 Visit the Alutiiq Museum in Kodiak: This museum safeguards over 250,000 artifacts, photographs and recordings.
 Explore the endeavors to preserve the Alutiiq language and customs.
-Gain insight into this resilient community and the strives they have made to keep their cultural traditions alive.
+Gain insight into this resilient community and the strides they have made to keep their cultural traditions alive.

 Cultural Narratives from Expert Guides: Throughout your journey, guides provide in-depth discussions about local Alutiiq history, offering perspectives on early interactions with Russian colonists and the enduring legacy of the Alutiiq people.